bosh77/MsxCompilerV4/README.md

 Be careful when you activate the "Save .ASM File When Run" option because it saves the project in assembly files that can overwrite the existing ones

-# How it's work
+## How it's work

-### The compiler read BASIC code and translate it in ASSEMBLER, then translate it in BINARY code You can save and see ASM file if you want, select relative option in Settings window
+The compiler read BASIC code and translate it in ASSEMBLER, then translate it in BINARY code You can save and see ASM file if you want, select relative option in Settings window
-### if the binary code resulting from the compilation is greater than 16kb, then you will have to divide your project into more than one file, each with a maximum of 16kb of binary code, up to a maximum of 16 files.
+If the binary code resulting from the compilation is greater than 16kb, then you will have to divide your project into more than one file, each with a maximum of 16kb of binary code, up to a maximum of 16 files.
 It is possible to make calls between files with the instructions CALLPAGE (as gosub) and JUMPPAGE (as goto)

-### example: CALLPAGE 1,100 --> make a calling to page 1 at line 100
+example: CALLPAGE 1,100 --> make a calling to page 1 at line 100

-### Look at example folders to see how it's work
+Look at example folders to see how it's work

-### You can select TARGET of your compilation (CARTRIDGE or DISK)
+You can select TARGET of your compilation (CARTRIDGE or DISK)

-### Depending on the TARGET (cartridge or disk), a .ROM file of a maximum of 256kb or a .DSK file containing up to a maximum of 16 binary files of 16kb each will be created!
+Depending on the TARGET (cartridge or disk), a .ROM file of a maximum of 512kb or a .DSK file containing up to a maximum of 32 binary files of 16kb each will be created!

 - Memory containing the binary code (4000h-7fffh) with memory mapper to change page
 - Memory containing the variables (8000h-bfffh)